TigerGraph-DevLabs/detect-cryptocurrency-fraud/README.md

 ## Neural Networks for Fraud Detection

-The included python notebook `fraud-detection.ipynb` contains all the code to train a multiple layer perceptron (i.e., fully connected neural networks) to predict phishing accounts.
+The included python notebook `fraud-detection.ipynb` contains all the code to train a multiple layer perceptron (i.e., fully connected neural network) to predict phishing accounts.
 Input to the model are the node embeddings, and output is a score denoting how likely the node is a phishing account.
 Now fire up the notebook and have fun!